2026 NFL Predictions Simulator FAQ

 Does the NFL Schedule Simulator use real ESPN data?

 Yes.
-The simulator pulls live game results, scores, and schedule data from ESPN.
+The simulator uses ESPN scoreboard data for game results, scores, and schedules.
 Completed games are locked to the actual outcome — your picks only apply to games that have not been played yet.
-That means your projected playoff picture stays accurate week to week without needing to redo your picks.
+NFL Schedule Simulator is independent and is not affiliated with ESPN, the NFL, or any team.

 Does the simulator handle NFL tiebreakers?